 When you don’t have enough refrigerant, your AC runs all the time trying to make up the difference.

 Refrigerant is never supposed to run out or need topping up.
 The only time it’s necessary?
 When there’s a leak.

 You’ll know you have a leak if there’s icy buildup on your AC, your home isn’t getting any cooler, or your AC hisses at you.

 If you do have a leak, get it fixed as soon as possible.

 4. Your AC is Old and Needs to Be Replaced

 An AC is not something that’s going to grow old with you.
+So how long exactly do air conditioners last?
 Most air conditioners that receive annual maintenance last approximately 15 years.
 After that, it’s time to upgrade.

 As it ages, your air conditioner will naturally have to work a little harder to give you the same results.
 But an AC that runs all the time, is over 10 years old, and needs regular repairs is just costing you money.